MidwesternInteractive/laravel-kit/README.md

 ```

 ## Set up laravel .env
-Modify the following attributes in the .env file

 __*Note*__ if the .env file does not exist yet (just the .env.example exists) then run the following command first.
 Otherwise skip this step.
 ```shell
 $ php artisan key:generate
 ```

+Modify the following attributes in the .env file with the credentials for the project
 ```
 APP_NAME="Project name"
 APP_URL=http://project-name.dev